open-mmlab/mmdetection/docs/en/tutorials/customize_rpn.md

 ]
 ```

-Then, we could use the following command to train our custmoized model.
-For more commands for training, please refer to [here](https://github.com/open-mmlab/mmdetection/blob/dev-3.x/docs/en/1_exist_data_model.md).
+Then, we could use the following command to train our customized model.
+For more training commands, please refer to [here](https://github.com/open-mmlab/mmdetection/blob/dev-3.x/docs/en/1_exist_data_model.md).

 ```python
 # training with 8 GPUS